Keeping Your Teeth Clean at Home

 What Happens During a Professional Dental Cleaning?

 Your cleaning will take place during your regular dental checkup.
-Before Dr. Eshom performs your dental exam, our hygienist, Lori, will perform your cleaning.
+Before Dr. Eshom performs your dental exam, one of our hygienists Lori or Pam, will perform your cleaning.
 A dental cleaning, or prophylaxis, involves the removal of plaque, tartar, and stains from the teeth.

 Plaque, a sticky film of bacteria and sugars, causes cavities and gum disease.
 If not removed daily through brushing and flossing, plaque hardens into tartar, or calculus.
 Even those who brush and floss regularly will experience some buildup of plaque and tartar around the gums and in between teeth.